shuzhao-li/yung/chapters/0_APPENDIX.md

-American and English friends in CMna were whispering it among themselves that he was a failure, that he had had a noble chance and had not known how to improve it; that he was im-
+American and English friends in CMna were whispering it among themselves that he was a failure, that he had had a noble chance and had not known how to improve it; that he was impracticable; and that this scheme of his was utterly visionary and could never be successful.

-268 MY LIFE IN CHINA AND AMERICA

-practicable; and that this scheme of his was utterly visionary and could never be successful.
 Whenever Wing heard of this, he set his teeth and took a new hold.
 But altogether his faith